laxmi1975/idmanagement.gov/_experiments/unifyia-pqc-experiment.md

 ## Conclusion

 <p align="justify">The transition to a post-quantum cryptography (PQC) enabled PIV ecosystem marks a significant step toward future-proofing federal identity systems against emerging quantum threats.
-This experiment has demonstrated that while promising progress is being made through pilot implementations, the path to full adoption will necessarily be incremental.
+This experiment has demonstrated that while promising progress is being made through pilot implementationsexperimenting, the path to full adoption will necessarily be incremental.
 Encouraging results have been achieved in issuing and using PQC-enabled credentials on modern hardware platforms with vendor supported upgrades, validating their potential to support high-assurance digital signature use case as shown with this experiment.</p>

 <img src="{{site.baseurl}}/assets/unifyia-pqc/32-implementation-gaps.png" alt="Implementation Gaps">